cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **OPR (n.):** Objectively Preferred Rating.~efoote868

 # P

 **Pedestal (n.):** A container to permanently hold game objects.
 See Aerial Assist~Henrique Schmit

+**Pick Me Maybe (n.):** The only song by Carly Rae Jepsen team 399.~Christopher149

-**Picklist (n.) :** Hastily written scribblings from 4 AM that are incomprehensible when it matters most, or something the 5th-8th alliance captains never seem to have~Kevin Leonard
+**Picklist (n.) :**Hastily written scribblings from 4 AM that are incomprehensible when it matters most, ~Kevin Leonard

-**Picklist (n.):** Horribly organized sheet of paper that is barely readable, and is only understandable by one person.
+**Picklist(n.):** Horribly organized sheet of paper that is barely readable, and is only understandable by one person.
 No proper sense of rankings based on robot performance or role, just an assortment of random numbers on paper.~jajabinx124

-**Pick Me Maybe (n.):** The only song by ~~Carly Rae Jepsen~~ team 399.~Christopher149

 **PID (n.):** something that programmers waste hours of time on ~Jalerre